MapColonies/ts-server-boilerplate/README.md

 This is a basic repo template for building new MapColonies web services in Typescript.

+> [!IMPORTANT]
+> To regenerate the types on openapi change run the command `npm run generate:openapi-types`.

 ### Template Features:

 - eslint configuration by [@map-colonies/eslint-config](https://github.com/MapColonies/eslint-config)